 The trail is like a border between worlds.
 The earth behind you was formed about 40 million years ago, in a warm world of near-tropical, jungle-like forests.
 Before you, the colourful reds and golds of the hills represent a world with seasonality, 33 million years ago.

 Of all the wonders of Oregon I experienced on the Tough Drops Tour, the Painted Hills was one of my favourites.
-Not only did I love the beauty of the region — and trying to capture all the colours on my Samsung Galaxy S6 phone — I also loved the serenity.
+Not only did I love the beauty of the region, I also loved the serenity.
 A photo can evoke a sense of place, but not always the extent of the feeling or atmosphere.
 I felt a very deep sense of peace, calm and timelessness at the Painted Hills, and I really didn’t want to leave.

 If you enjoyed this post, please sign up to The Travel Newsletter in the sidebar and follow Breathedreamgo on all social media platforms including Instagram, TripAdvisor, Facebook, Pinterest, and Twitter.
 Thank you!